-THOMAS E S KELLY is a Bundjalung and Wiradjuri man of Queensland and New South Wales.
+THOMAS E S KELLY is a Bundjalung and Wiradjuri man of Queensland and NSW.
 He studied at NAISDA Dance College, and he is an artist who works with multiple art forms including choreography, dance, theatre, music composition, puppetry and teaching.
 Thomas’ performance credits include: Long Grass and Les Festivities Lubrufie (Carriageworks), Am I and Trolleys (Shaun Parker & Company).

-COLIN KINCHELLA aka Sean W. Reid is a Gomeroi Man from North-West New South Wales and an Interdisciplinary Artist.
+COLIN KINCHELA aka Sean W. Reid is a Gomeroi Man from NSW and an Interdisciplinary Artist.
 Colin is currently directing a web-series for Information Cultural Exchange (ICE) with Aboriginal youth in West Sydney.
-Past residencies include: Performance Space, University of New South Wales, Urban Theatre Projects and Carriageworks.
+Past residencies include: Performance Space, University of NSW, Urban Theatre Projects and Carriageworks.

 ABOUT OUR B-SIDE FACILITATORS